Robotic-Assisted Surgery at Hoag

 The designation recognizes hospitals and surgeons who demonstrate an unparalleled commitment and ability to consistently deliver safe, effective, evidence-based care.
 The program is structured to help robotic surgery providers continuously improve care quality and patient safety.

-Hoag’s Robotic-Assisted Surgery Program features over 40 surgeons trained among 10 different surgical specialties and 84 nurses and surgical technicians all dedicated to improving the quality of care for patients.
-Listed below are surgeons who have earned additional recognition for their surgical proficiency.
+Hoag’s Robotic-Assisted Surgery Program features over 42 surgeons trained among 12 different surgical specialties and nearly 70 nurses and surgical technicians all dedicated to improving the quality of care for patients.

-Patients can take comfort in knowing they are not only in a place that has the best technology and most renowned surgeons health care has to offer, but that they are also receiving the best possible treatment.
+Patients can take comfort in knowing they are not only at a hospital that has the best technology and most renowned surgeons health care has to offer, but are also receiving the best possible treatment.

 We are here for you